dxos/cli/packages/cli/README.md

 $ dx version
 ```

-If those outputs are different, make sure to remove old versions of `wire`.
+If those outputs are different, make sure to remove old versions of `dx`.
 Remove old CLI and extensions, installed globally.

-Starting v1.0.0-beta.30, `dx uninstall` and `dx upgrade` commands are available.

 To remove CLI and all extensions: